SuboptimalEng/cpp-tutorials/023-xorl-eax-eax/README.md

 ## Titles

+- Why do C++ compilers use XOR instead of MOV to clear a register?
+- Why is This Strange Instruction Everywhere in C++?

+- Why do C++ compilers use xor instead of mov to return zero?
 - Why C++ compilers use xor eax, eax instead of mov eax, 0
-- Why do C++ compilers use xor instead of mov to return zero?
 - Why xor eax, eax is everywhere in compiled code
 - Why does C++ assembly prefer xor over mov for zeroing?
 - Why do compilers generate xor eax, eax in C++?